aime-byiringiro/Minimum-Spanning-Trees/README.md

 # What is a spanning tree

-- For a connected, undirected graph G = (V,E), a spanning tree is an acyclic connected tree that connecte all vertices of G.
+- For a connected, undirected graph G = (V, E), a spanning tree is an acyclic connected tree that connects all vertices of G.
-# what is a minimum spanning tree
+# What is a minimum spanning tree

-- A minimu spanning tree is a spanning tree with the minimu weight (w). w (Τ) = ∑ w(θ,ω) where (u,v)∊ T
+- A minimum spanning tree is a spanning tree with the minimum weight (w). w (Τ) = ∑ w(θ,ω) where (u,v)∊ T